-Anti-climate-change positions, whether by scientists, policy makers or commentators, often have dubious ties to the fossil fuel industry.
+Anti-climate-change positions, whether by scientists, policymakers or commentators, often have dubious ties to the fossil fuel industry.
 Consider Texas senator Ted Cruz’s past contention that climate change is a ruse to help big-government politicians seize more power.
 Now, consider his claim in light of the $25 million in donations he was given in 2016 when running for president by energy-backed super-PACs.
 The republicans are not alone in taking money from fossil fuel companies.
-The Democratic National Committee also accepts donations from such companies.
-The energy industry wins much from paying for support of statesmen and scientists.
-The fact that big fossil fuel companies poured record-breaking amounts of money into President Trump’s 2017 inaugural festivities raises questions about the influence of money on politics.
-But Trump aside, since 2009, US-based coal, gas, and oil companies have received over $20 billion in federal subsidies, and billions more in subsidies from state governments.
+The Democratic National Committee has also accepted donations from such companies.
+The energy industry wins much from paying for the support of statesmen and scientists.
+But the US aside, globally, governments spend $500 billion on subsidies for fossil fuels that contribute to global warming.

 Taking care of the world and the creatures in it is a sacred stewardship endowed to humankind alone.

 The consequences of climate change are already in full swing in the natural world, as evidenced by the destruction of several ecosystems, the negative impact on biodiversity, and the increased risk of extinction of species with every degree of warming.
 Current and recent record-breaking heat waves and forest fires, as well as lack of rain in various countries around the world are likely products of human carelessness.
 Humanity’s oldest texts have stressed man’s responsibility to safeguard the world in which he lives.
 Genesis 1:26-27 tells us: “Let [man] rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth.”
 Here, man is assigned custodianship of the Earth and its creatures.
 If God’s great variety of species and ecosystems are to be preserved, it must be up to man to preserve them.